razasoneji/Fitness-Tracker/README.md

 # Fitness Tracker

 Fitness Tracker is a simple web application built using **ASP.NET Framework WebForms** that focuses on managing CRUD operations through web forms.
-This project allows users to track their fitness data by interacting with a SQL Server database, but it currently lacks authentication.
+This project allows users to track their fitness data by interacting with a SQL Server database.

 ## Features